 - All staff praise, reward and sanction consistently; - Younger children are given stars and stickers for good work.
-They share their work with other teachers and the Headteacher: - Throughout the year teachers as well as the Headteacher hand out 'Five Values of St. Margaret's' stickers and badges are awarded in assemblies. - The Headteacher at St. Margaret's sends postcards home for outstanding achievement to individual children at various points in the year. - House points are awarded for good effort, work, helpfulness etc. Trackit Lights is the system used at St. Margaret's for collecting and tracking house points.
+They share their work with other teachers and the Headteacher; - Throughout the year teachers as well as the Headteacher hand out 'Five Values of St. Margaret's' stickers and badges are awarded in assemblies. - The Headteacher at St. Margaret's sends postcards home for outstanding achievement to individual children at various points in the year.
+Form Teachers send letters home at the end of term to recognise and reward children who consistently work hard. - House points are awarded for good effort, work, helpfulness etc. Trackit Lights is the system used at St. Margaret's for collecting and tracking house points.
 The points are collected each week and the house with the highest points is announced in the Head teacher's Monday assembly.
-Individual children and year groups are also announced in this assembly detailing their house point totals to demonstrate positive effort and achievement. - Achievements are outlined in assemblies to support our positive approach and reinforce good behaviour, thereby celebrating all children's achievements, raising self-esteem and self-confidence. - Children are awarded certificates in assembly for achievement in certain subjects ie. - All children's art work is displayed around the school. - Year 6 cups and a house shield is awarded on Speech Day.
+Individual children and year groups are also announced in this assembly detailing their house point totals to demonstrate positive effort and achievement. - Achievements are outlined in assemblies to support our positive approach and reinforce good behaviour, thereby celebrating all children's achievements, raising self-esteem and self-confidence. - Children are awarded certificates in assembly for achievement in certain subjects ie. MFL. - All children's art work is displayed around the school. - Year 6 cups and a house shield is awarded on Speech Day.